Kritika-cyber11/google-cloud-cyber-labs/README.md

 ## Google Cloud Cybersecurity Labs

 ### Recover VMs with Google Backup and DR Service
-Configured Google Backup and DR to restore virtual machines after simulated data loss, demonstrating disaster-recovery planning. ![Recover VMs Screenshot]
+Configured Google Backup and DR to restore virtual machines after simulated data loss, demonstrating disaster-recovery planning.

 ### Respond and Recover from a Data Breach
 Investigated a simulated breach, contained the incident, and applied response steps to restore normal operations.